Patsy Rowlands: Early years

-She was born in Palmers Green, London and attended the Sacred Heart convent school at Whetstone.
-While attending, an elocution teacher spotted her potential and encouraged her to pursue a career in acting.
-She applied for the Guildhall School of Music and Drama, and won a scholarship aged fifteen.
+Rowlands was born on 19 January 1931 in Palmers Green, Middlesex and attended the Sacred Heart convent school at Whetstone.
+An elocution teacher spotted her potential and encouraged her to pursue a career in acting.
+She applied to the Guildhall School of Music and Drama and won a scholarship aged 15.

 Early career

 Rowlands began her career in the chorus of Annie Get Your Gun, followed by a summer season in Torquay.
-She then spent several years with the Players' Theatre in London, before making her West End debut in Sandy Wilson's musical Valmouth.
-It was at this time she met her future husband, the composer Malcolm Sircom.
-They divorced in 1967.
+She then spent several years with the Players' Theatre in London, before making her West End theatre debut in Sandy Wilson's musical Valmouth.

-Other West End theatre credits included Semi-Detached with Laurence Olivier and directed by Tony Richardson (with whom she was to work often, appearing in his 1963 film Tom Jones), Shut Your Eyes and Think of England, with Donald Sinden, The Seagull and Ben Travers's The Bed Before Yesterday, both directed by Lindsay Anderson and When We Are Married for Ronald Eyre.
+Rowlands's other West End credits included Semi-Detached with Laurence Olivier and directed by Tony Richardson (with whom she was to work often, appearing in his 1963 film Tom Jones), Shut Your Eyes and Think of England, with Donald Sinden, The Seagull and Ben Travers's The Bed Before Yesterday, both directed by Lindsay Anderson and When We Are Married for Ronald Eyre.
 She also starred in Cameron Mackintosh's revival of Oliver! in the mid-1990s, as well as playing Jack's mother in the original London cast of Sondheim's Into the Woods.
 Her final appearance was as Mrs Pearce in the National Theatre's production of My Fair Lady which also starred Jonathan Pryce.